Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/05_ConfigureStockWithdrawalMatrix.md

     > [Info] This function is no longer supported.
 Therefore, it is not described in this documentation.

-4. Double-click the field in the *Sales channel* column and select the applicable output channel via which you want to create offers.
+4. Double-click the field in the *Sales channel* column and select the applicable channel where the order originates.
 The following options are available:

     - **All**
         Select this option for all sales channels.